shiftpi/store-consent/README.md

 ````

 ## License
 The project is licensed under the MIT license.
+See ``LICENSE`` file.

 ## Contributors
 Andreas Rutz <andreas.rutz@posteo.de>.